junxit/us-congress-bills-117/metadata.md

 - 2021-01-28 — Referred to the Committee on Education and Labor, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-01-28 — Referred to the Committee on Education and Labor, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-01-28 — Referred to the Subcommittee on Worker and Family Support.
+- 2022-05-18 — Committee Consideration and Mark-up Session Held.
+- 2022-05-18 — Ordered to be Reported (Amended) by the Yeas and Nays: 27 - 19.
+- 2022-12-07 — House Committee on Ways and Means Granted an extension for further consideration ending not later than Dec.
+15, 2022.
+- 2022-12-07 — Reported (Amended) by the Committee on Education and Labor.
+H. Rept.
+117-607, Part I.
+- 2022-12-07 — Reported (Amended) by the Committee on Education and Labor.
+H. Rept.
+117-607, Part I.
+- 2022-12-16 — Committee on Ways and Means discharged.
+- 2022-12-16 — Committee on Ways and Means discharged.
+- 2022-12-16 — Placed on the Union Calendar, Calendar No. 467.